Couples Therapy

 Navigate big life changes or stressful situations that are creating extra pressure on the relationship

-We use evidence-based approaches like Emotionally Focused Therapy (EFT), The Gottman Method, Cognitive Behavioral Therapy (CBT), and solution-focused strategies.
+In addition to The Gottman Method, we also draw from other evidence-based approaches like Emotionally Focused Therapy (EFT), Cognitive Behavioral Therapy (CBT), Narrative Therapy, and solution-focused strategies.
 These tools help you work through challenges while strengthening the emotional connection at the heart of your relationship.

-We want to help couples feel closer, understood, and more connected.
-By combining proven strategies with compassion and insight, we aim to help you navigate challenges, rebuild trust, and create a relationship that’s not just functional—but fulfilling.
+We are here to help you navigate challenges, rebuild trust, and create a relationship that’s not just functional, but fulfilling.

 -